 IGOR ZABEL (1958–2005, LJUBLJANA, SLOVENIA)

-Igor Zabel was during his entire life actively involved in many fields of theory and culture – as an art historian, modern and contemporary art curator, writer, essayist, literary and art critic, translator, and mentor for new generations of curators and critics of contemporary art.
+Igor Zabel was during his entire life actively involved in many fields of theory and culture – as an art historian, modern and contemporary art curator, writer, literary and art critic, columnist and essayist, translator, and mentor for new generations of curators and critics of contemporary art.

 Igor Zabel graduated in comparative literature, art history and philosophy from the University of Ljubljana in 1982.
 After graduation he worked for two years as assistant lecturer at the Department for Comparative Literature of the Faculty of Arts.
 In 1989, he received his MA from the same university.
 Between 1984 and 1986, he worked as a freelance writer.
 Starting in 1986, Igor Zabel worked as curator at the Ljubljana Museum of Modern Art, where he gained the title of senior curator and prepared a number of anthology exhibitions of Slovenian art, solo as well as thematic exhibitions: Aspects of the Minimal: Minimal Art in Slovenia 1968–1980 (1990); OHO–A Retrospective (1994); Inexplicable Presence: The Curator’s Place of Work (1997); Tank!
 Slovene Historical Avant-Garde (1998, with: Breda Ilich Klančnik); The Eye and Its Truth (2001); Seven Sins: Ljubljana – Moscow (2004, with: Zdenka Badovinac and Viktor Misiano); an exhibition trilogy Slovene Art 1975–2005 (2003–05, with: Igor Španjol).

 His curatorial work outside Slovenia includes distinguished exhibition Individual Systems at the 50th Venice Biennale (2003) and, among others, 33rd Zagreb Salon at the Museum and Gallery Centre Zagreb (1998); Aspects/Positions at the Museum moderner Kunst – Stiftung Ludwig, Vienna (1999, member of the curatorial team, chief curator: Lorand Hegyi); and The Future Is Not What It Used To Be, Galerie für Zeitgenössische Kunst, Leipzig (2004, with Barbara Steiner).